ravimore8386/PDVarFilter/README.md

 VarFilter-PD is developed as part of the Multiplex Autism Families study at ARC, University of Cambridge, UK.
 Please read the README file before using this tool.

 ### Requirements
-VarFilter-PD tool is tested on the following platform:
+PDVarFilter tool is tested on the following platform:
 1. OS Ubuntu v16.04.5 LTS
 2. Perl 5, version 22, subversion 1 (v5.22.1)
 3. ANNOVAR tab-delimted annotated output file (Wang K, Li M, Hakonarson H. ANNOVAR: Functional annotation of genetic variants from next-generation sequencing data, Nucleic Acids Research, 38:e164, 2010).